-Common strategies for building... (based on van der Hel and Biermann, 2017) Legitimacy Representation Diverse knowledge systems, disciplines, genders & geographical regions Recognition Mandate or an institutionalised role in governance mechanisms Participation Different stakeholders in co-designing objectives, activities, outputs Switzerland: "We are hosted by the Swiss Academy of Sciences, which is an overarching and independent national level institution.
-Not being linked to a specific university increases credibility and legitimacy, because the NBP's work and policy positions are not considered to be a public relations machine for any specific institution."
-Brazil: "Participation is from the stage of co-developing the research questions" ... "the ILK [indigenous and local knowledge] Assessment is an experiment in co-production of knowledge with [indigenous peoples and local communities] IPLCs."
+Common strategies for building... (based on van der Hel and Biermann, 2017) Legitimacy Representation Diverse knowledge systems, disciplines, genders & geographical regions Recognition Mandate or an institutionalized role in governance mechanisms Participation Different stakeholders in co-designing objectives, activities, outputs Brazil: "Participation is from the stage of co-developing the research questions" ... "the ILK [indigenous and local knowledge] Assessment is an experiment in co-production of knowledge with [indigenous peoples and local communities] IPLCs."

-Summary of key insights on National Biodiversity Platforms... - Bridge knowledge, policy and practice to enable social learning, influence and impact. - There is no ideal "one-size-fits-all" configuration.
-Tailor to the national context and bring added value. - Credibility, relevance and legitimacy need to be strategically managed for influence and impact.
+Summary of key insights on National Biodiversity Platforms...
+Bridge knowledge, policy and practice to enable social learning, influence and impact. • There is no ideal "one-size-fits-all" configuration.
+Tailor to the national context and bring added value. • Credibility, relevance and legitimacy need to be strategically managed for influence and impact.